Once a Sinner (1950 film): Critical reception

-In contemporary reviews Kine Weekly wrote: "Pat Kirkwood not only looks and acts the part as the streamlined Irene, Jack Watling registers in the unrewarding role of John, and Sidney Tafler is the most promising of the supporting players. ...
-The film rattles along at a brisk pace, but much of it is sordid and its unhappy ending fails to ring true."'; The Monthly Film Bulletin said: "Superficial melodrama."
+Kine Weekly wrote: "Pat Kirkwood not only looks and acts the part as the streamlined Irene, Jack Watling registers in the unrewarding role of John, and Sidney Tafler is the most promising of the supporting players. ...
+The film rattles along at a brisk pace, but much of it is sordid and its unhappy ending fails to ring true."'

+The Monthly Film Bulletin wrote: "Superficial melodrama."

+Picturegoer wrote: "Pat Kirkwood places a great deal of reliance on revealing clothes and heavy make-up in her portrayal of Irene, but nevertheless manages to be a fairly convincing bad girl.
+The supporting cast, with Sydney Tafler and Humphrey Lestocq, is generally good.
+Certainly not a bad picture, but I have a feeling that the Americans would have made it far more slickly and credibly than this."

+Picture Show wrote: "Pat Kirkwood makes the most of the acting opportunities offered her ...
+Jack Watling as the husband and Sydney Tafler as the oily 'spiv' are excellent."

 Variety wrote: “In an effort to prove that the upper-class gentry should not mingle with the lower strata, this turns out to be a very thin English effort.
 It's all told implausibly.
 The pic carries a certain amount of wallop when It goes sexy, but even this sometimes becomes stilted.
 Miss Kirkwood supplies the sex lure In a neat flamboyant package. ...
 Lewis Gilbert's direction seldom is convincing."

 Leslie Halliwell called the film: "an uninteresting character melodrama which defeats its lightweight stars."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as “average” and wrote: “Kirkwood surprisingly good in straight role, but film lacks basic credibility.

-Allmovie wrote: "The magnificent Thora Hird steals the show in Once a Sinner as the fickle Irene's slatternly mother."